The heritage of the

 Indeed, a large portion of these trails now cross private property.
 Their accessibility therefore relies largely on the generosity and goodwill of landowners, who allow skiers to continue to enjoy these unique routes, witnesses to a rich heritage.

 In this context, the Routes Blanches project aims not only to maintain and enhance this network, but also to highlight the importance of responsible cross-country skiing.
-Skiers are invited to adopt a respectful attitude, to recognize the essential contribution of the owners and to understand that the sustainability of these trails depends directly on this harmonious cohabitation between users and guardians of the territory.
+We invite our skiers to adopt a respectful attitude, to recognize the essential contribution of the owners and to understand that the sustainability of these trails depends directly on this harmonious cohabitation between users and guardians of the territory.

 Preserving these paths means preserving a part of the history of the Laurentians.
 Each route tells the story of a time when Nordic skiing was the heart of the region, and when the links between villages, nature and inhabitants were woven to the rhythm of snowy winters.

-Thanks to the clubs and volunteers for maintaining the trails.
+We thank the clubs and volunteers who maintain the trails.

 Les Routes Blanches